bryskiewiczr/conkula/README.md

     Examples:
     ```
-    python3 conkula.py setup white lime warsaw fira  # will set Conky with white and lime color scheme and Fira Code font for Warsaw weather
+    # set white and lime color scheme with Fira Code font and Warsaw as the city for your weather widget
+    python3 conkula.py setup white lime warsaw fira

+    # skip the font to default to Mono
-    python3 conkula.py setup white red los+angeles  # since the font is skipped, it will default to Mono
+    python3 conkula.py setup white red los+angeles
     ```

 ### Running